DauQuangThanh/our-personas/templates/commands/analyze.md

 ## Goal

-Identify inconsistencies, duplications, ambiguities, and underspecified items across the three core artifacts (`spec.md`, `plan.md`, `tasks.md`) before implementation.
+Identify inconsistencies, duplications, ambiguities, and underspecified items across the core artifacts (`spec.md`, `plan.md`, `tasks.md`) and foundational documents (`constitution.md`, `architecture.md`, `standards.md`) before implementation.
 This command MUST run only after `/personas.tasks` has successfully produced a complete `tasks.md`.

 ## Operating Constraints

 **STRICTLY READ-ONLY**: Do **not** modify any files.
 Output a structured analysis report.
 Offer an optional remediation plan (user must explicitly approve before any follow-up editing commands would be invoked manually).

 **Constitution Authority**: The project constitution (`/memory/constitution.md`) is **non-negotiable** within this analysis scope.
 Constitution conflicts are automatically CRITICAL and require adjustment of the spec, plan, or tasks—not dilution, reinterpretation, or silent ignoring of the principle.
 If a principle itself needs to change, that must occur in a separate, explicit constitution update outside `/personas.analyze`.

+**Architecture Authority**: The system architecture (`/memory/architecture.md`) defines the **technical framework** and component boundaries.
+Conflicts with architectural decisions (component design, communication patterns, technology stack) are HIGH severity and require alignment.

+**Standards Authority**: The coding standards (`/memory/standards.md`) define **implementation practices** and quality requirements.
+Violations of mandatory standards (testing coverage, security practices, tooling) are MEDIUM-HIGH severity and require compliance.

 ## Execution Steps